hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

 Running a Script
 ================

-There are basically three ways to run a script:
+There are basically three ways to run a script, regardless of the language in which the script is written:

-a) the location to your script is not in your ``$PATH`` variable, then you have to specify the full path to the script:
+a) where the location to your script is not in your ``$PATH`` variable, then you have to specify the full path to the script:

  ::